-Ask any spectator about what he likes best about a magic show and invariably the reply pertains to the colorful and seemingly complicated contraptions.
+Ask any spectator about what they like best about a magic show and invariably the reply pertains to the colorful and seemingly complicated contraptions.
 From this it can well be imagined the agitation that the magician undergoes in case one of the props breaks down or refuses to respond.

 Something that should be completely avoided is to re-perform the goofed-up trick with the thought that it might work out the second time.
 Not only will it expose your mistake but bungling the second time will cause irreparable harm to your reputation.

-Importance of training before breaking ice with real audience cannot be stressed enough and to this effect training sessions, how much ever boring and monotonous they might seem, must be taken seriously and regularly.
+Importance of training before performing in front of a real audience for the first time cannot be stressed enough, and to to effect training sessions, how ever boring and monotonous they might seem, must be taken seriously and regularly.
 That said training can also be stretched to include contingency measures that can be taken if and when things go wrong so that you can continue performing without missing a step.